Jason-Cooke/Kojak/README.md

 kConfig (configuration)<hr>
 ````
 // Sets whether the net watcher is enabled.
 If you set it to true you need to have jQuery loaded.
-// If net watcher is enabled it starts running as soon as the Kojak libary is loaded.
+// If net watcher is enabled it starts running as soon as the Kojak library is loaded.
 kConfig.setEnableNetWatcher(enabled);

 // Sets if/how Kojak is supposed to automatically start code instumentation